-The Autism Society’s flagship publication, the Autism Advocate, is published four times each year, reaching approximately 30,000 Autism Society members, supporters and professionals.
-The quarterly magazine offers a diverse collection of the latest issues in autism (e.g., education, environmental health, therapies/interventions, adult issues, caregiving, etc.), Autism Society news, personal perspectives of families and individuals living with autism, and tips from parents and professionals.
-You must be an Autism Society member to receive the Autism Advocate.
-To join, click here.
+The Autism Society’s magazine, the Autism Advocate, is published quarterly, reaching Autism Society members, supporters and professionals.
+The magazine offers a diverse collection of the latest issues in autism (e.g.,employment, education, environmental health, therapies/interventions, adult issues, caregiving, etc.), Autism Society news, personal perspectives of families and individuals living with autism, and tips from parents and professionals.
+The Autism Society is offering a special limited time offer for non-members to view our Fall/Winter 2013 Special Edition “Up To the Task and Ready For Work”.

-If you liked this article… become an Autism Society member today!
+If you would like access to all issues of the Autism Advocate…become an Autism Society member today!

-Prospective advertisers: Click here for information about advertising in the Autism Advocate and ASA-Net.
+Prospective advertisers: Click here for information about advertising in the Autism Advocate and Autism Matters (formerly ASA-Net).

-ASA-Net is the Autism Society’s free bimonthly e-newsletter sent to over 100,000 members and supporters, with the latest updates on news, advocacy, research, education, conferences and resources.
-Click here to register to receive ASA-Net.
+Autism Matters is the Autism Society’s free monthly e-newsletter, sent to over 100,000 members and supporters with the latest updates on news, advocacy, research, education, conferences and resources.
+Click here to register to receive Autism Matters.

 The Autism Society offers several free publications, including our Living with Autism and Victims of Crime series, which offer practical information on a wide range of topics.
 These can be downloaded using Adobe Reader.